 Arthritis is a medical condition mainly affecting the joint.
 The condition is characterized by swelling, stiffness and pain in joint.
 Arthritis further can be categorized into two types.
 It can be non inflammatory arthritis and inflammatory arthritis.
 Non inflammatory arthritis is due to wear and tear of the joint and aging.
 Osteoarthritis is a non inflammatory arthritis.

 Inflammatory arthritis involves immune system of the body.
 The immune system attacks body own healthy tissues, without any reason.
-Most common type of inflammatory arthritis is rheumatoid arthritis, systemic lupus erythematosus and psoriatic arthritis.
-These disorders affect joints as well as other organs of the body.

 Inflammatory arthritis cannot be cured permanently, but with conventional and alternative medicines the symptoms can be well controlled.

 The exact cause of inflammatory arthritis is not known.
 Scientists are not able to find the exact reason that triggers the immune system to behave abnormally against its own healthy joint.

 Normally the immune system of the body acts as a bodyguard and releases substances to fight any invading organism such as bacteria and viruses.
 However, in autoimmune disease such as inflammatory arthritis, body’s immune system behaves abnormally and produces inflammatory response against its own healthy tissue, mainly the joints.
 The membrane surrounding the joint called synovial membrane and the cartilage is destroyed.